HomeGuidesAPI Reference

 SDK key

-The SDK key is used to compose the outbound HTTP request to the default datafile location on the Optimizely CDN.
+The SDK key composes the outbound HTTP request to the default datafile location on the Optimizely CDN.

 Polling interval

-The polling interval is used to specify a fixed delay between consecutive HTTP requests for the datafile.
+The polling interval specifies a fixed delay between consecutive HTTP requests for the datafile.

 Initial datafile

-You can provide an initial datafile via the builder to bootstrap the ProjectConfigManager so that it can be used immediately without blocking execution.
-The initial datafile also serves as a fallback datafile if HTTP connection cannot be established.
+You can provide an initial datafile through the builder to bootstrap the ProjectConfigManager to use it immediately without blocking execution.
+The initial datafile also serves as a fallback datafile if an HTTP connection cannot be established.
 This is useful in mobile environments where internet connectivity is not guaranteed.

-The preceding datafile will be discarded after the first successful datafile poll.
+The preceding datafile is discarded after the first successful datafile poll.

 Builder methods

-The following builder methods can be used to customize the HttpProjectConfigManager configuration.
+You can use the following builder methods to customize the HttpProjectConfigManager configuration.

 MethodDefault valueDescription